 A Joint Venture (JV) is a limited liability company formed between a foreign company or investor(s) with a Chinese company where the foreign company own more than 25 percent share of the business entity.
 It is important to understand that a JV does not represent a merger between two companies, but rather a new entity that is partly owned by foreign and Chinese partners.
 The JV participants share in supplying the investment, managing responsibilities, and receiving profits and losses.
 The liability of the shareholders is limited to the assets contributed to the new entity and does not extend to any parent companies.

 The above information about different types of Chinese Business Entities is provided by ChinaCache’s legal team in China.
-We strongly suggest you seek appropriate legal counsel regarding the MIIT circular 264 and relevant regulations and policies.
-We can recommend some qualified legal partners on request.
+We strongly suggest you seek appropriate legal counsel regarding the MIIT circular 264 and relevant regulations to determine the type of entity best fits your business needs.